 Pairwise independent analyses show that CS quantile + ComBat confers highest agreement rates

-We subsequently investigated the performance stability of BERMs on different datasets, instead of a whole mega-dataset.
+We subsequently investigated the performance stability of BERMs on pairwise combinations of datasets, instead of a whole mega-dataset.
 By combining any two batches in the mega-dataset, we obtained a dataset pair on which the 7 BERMs were applied.
 A total of 6 dataset pairs were generated from 4 batches (Gonzalez, Hubal, Mercken and Raz).
 We conducted T-test on each dataset pair to determine the significant genes associated with class effect.
 The significant gene sets for every 2 pairings were then cross-compared and their similarity calculated via Jaccard scoring (Figure 11).